 Monday, Hot!
 Joseph and I did 8 X 400m intervals on our trail at noon with the interval between each being 45-60 seconds.
 This is not an easy 400m loop.
 The corners are tight, so tight that when wet you will fall if going fast.
 Even when dry, you have to almost stop to make the corners, especially the one just before the halfway point.
 The loop is slightly windy, with exposed roots here and there, overhanging branches, dips, and a nice hill for the final 80m or so!
 Yep.
 Good loop.
 So, Joseph was 1:15-1:16 on his, and I was 1:19-1:21 on mine.
 Not sure what this translates to on a track, but I would guess its several seconds harder per 400.
 We don’t do a lot of hard speed stuff in the summer, but we like to do some.
 Otherwise, it gets stale.
 Yeah.
 Also, we typically keep the pace and number of reps down.

 Later in the day, some of our running buds came out for burgers, since it was Memorial Day and all that.
-Brent, Jorge, Juan, Arash, and Audrey joined for some beefy fun.
+Brent, Jorge, Juan, and Arash joined for some beefy fun.
 After ,we all attempted to shoot basketball.

 Tuesday, Joseph, Brent and I had a great run thru the MSU campus and Cotton District today.
 We meandered all over the place and were cruising along pretty good.
 Started the run a 7 pm, which really helped.
 As we were getting started, we met Juan, who just finished his run on the South Farm.
 Said it went well.
 Brent kept up with us for first couple miles, then, we started to ease ahead of him and we parted ways.
 Joseph and I ended up with around 6 miles, and the last couple were awesome possum!
 Starting to feel like I am getting in shape.
 Maybe.
 My knee has been sore this week though since my weekend hiking.
 Who knows.